efren-corillo/laravel9-vue3-vite-docker/README.md

 ## Installation

-- Clone this repository `git clone https://github.com/rifatcse09/laravel_vue_vite_docker_boilerplate`
+- Clone this repository `git clone https://github.com/efren-corillo/laravel9-vue3-vite-docker`
 - Make sure you have docker installed on your local machine, you do not need to have php / mysql / redis / node installed on your machine
 - Copy `.env` file: `cp .env.example .env`
 - Set the environment variables in `.env` file
 - Run command: `docker-compose up --build -d`
--  Run the container in bash mode: `docker exec -it Laravel_php /bin/sh`
+-  Run the container in bash mode: `docker exec -it ppro_app /bin/sh`
 - Inside this container now you can run all the commands as if if you are on local environment:
 - Install composer dependencies: `composer install`
 - Generate key: `php artisan key:generate`